junior-devleague/Linux-and-windows-final-project/prove-It-windows-and-linux-project.md

 ### Prove it! - Windows and Linux Project

-Now that you have finished an intensive dive into the wonderful world of Windows and Linux operating systems, It is time to prove it!
+Now that you have finished a deep dive into the wonderful world of Windows and Linux operating systems, It is time to prove it!
 Your mission is to research one of the provided topics and complete the following.

 #### Part One Objectives